chiboozor/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofiles - displays the content of two files; _/etc/passwd_ and _/etc/hosts_.

-4-lastlines - displays the last 10 lines of _/etc/passwd_ file.
+4-lastlines - displays the last 10 lines of _/etc/passwd_ file

+5-firstlines - displays the first 10 lines of _/etc/passwd_ file.

+.